Analysis: Why it's crucial to grapple with our cultural blind spots

-(CNN)For this week, we interrogate recent antisemitic remarks from celebrities, revisit the infamous Mississippi Burning case and think about the legacy of civil rights figures.
+(CNN)For this week, we interrogate recent anti-Semitic remarks from celebrities, revisit the infamous Mississippi Burning case and think about the legacy of civil rights figures.

-Culture conversation: The dangers of everyday antisemitism
+Culture conversation: The dangers of everyday anti-Semitism

 Leah: Ugh.
 Did you hear about the DeSean Jackson and Nick Cannon controversy?
 Because -- yikes.